Discover All the Essential Information About Life Insurance With Bipolar Disorder in [2024] + YouTube Video

 Most life insurance policies have exclusions that will not cover suicide if suicide occurs within the first two years of the policy period.
 Suppose you ever have tried to commit suicide.

-In that case, we will usually decline your application unless you can show that the suicide attempt was due to a highly traumatic situation that has passed and will not occur again.
+In this case, we will usually decline your application unless you can show that the suicide attempt was due to a highly traumatic event that has passed and will not occur again.

 A past suicide attempt could potentially complicate your application.
 Be transparent with your agents about this detail to enable them to work on finding the best possible solution for your situation.